• BLOG

 Makes ~2 cups

-1 bunch cilantro, chopped (about 2 cups)
+1 bunch cilantro, chopped--about 2 cups)

-1 bunch flat leaf parsley, chopped (about 2 cups)
+1 bunch flat leaf parsley, chopped--about 2 cups

 4 cloves garlic, diced

-Juice of 1 lime
+Zest and juice of 1 lime

 2 Tbs red wine vinegar